 - 1 Shellacked wood base

-- 1 1N34 germanium crystal diode
+- l 1N34 germanium crystal diode

 - 1 Antenna coil with frequency range of 540-1750 kilocycles when used with a 365 mmfd. variable capacitor

-15

 - 1 365 mmfd. midget variable capacitor

 - 1 0.001 mfd. mica capacitor

-16

 - 1 2,000-ohm radio headset

 - 6 No. 2 Fahnestock connector clips

-- 6 /2-in.
+- 6 1⁄2-in.
 No. 5 round head wood screws

 The 1N34 crystal diode in the list above is used as a detector.
 A germanium diode of the right type is the modern form of crystal detector.
 It is sensitive, and unlike the "cat-whisker" detector which was its predecessor in the early days of radio, a germanium diode needs no adjustment and does not get out of order unless mistreated.

+DIAGRAM OF CIRCUIT OF SIMPLE CRYSTAL RECEIVER

 This receiver is assembled from standard parts.
-Nothing is homemade except a $5\frac{1}{2}$ in. x $3\frac{1}{4}$ in. x $3\frac{3}{4}$ in. wood base.
-The drawing is a SCHEMATIC diagram.
+Nothing is homemade except a 51⁄2 in. x 31⁄4 in. x 3⁄4 in. wood base.
+The drawing is a schematic diagram.
 Conventional symbols indicate the various parts or components of the circuit.
 The symbols used in the circuit diagrams in this book are shown on another page.
 Memorize them so that you can read any of the schematic diagrams.
 Schematic diagrams are not as easy at first for the beginner to understand as pictorial diagrams.
 A pictorial diagram of the same circuit follows this one.
 Schematic diagrams are more accurate and convey more information than pictorial diagrams.
 Both kinds appear in this book.

-BUILDING YOUR FIRST RADIO RECEIVER Germanium is of great importance in modern electronics.
+BUILDING YOUR FIRST RADIO RECEIVER

+Germanium is of great importance in modern electronics.
 Since it will be mentioned again in later chapters let's find out what germanium is and what diodes are.

-17 Germanium.
+Germanium.
 Germanium is one of the rare and least known metals of the earth.
 This grayish-white crystalline substance of great hardness and brittleness was first discovered in 1886 by Clemens Winkler, Professor of Chemistry at the Freiberg School of Mines.
 He named his discovery germanium in honor of his fatherland.
 Germanium remained an insignificant metal, merely a laboratory curiosity, for more than half a century.
 But during the last decade it has become one of the most valuable metallic substances in existence.
 In 1942 the National Defense Research Council sought metal with certain special properties for use in the field of electronics.
 Germanium was found to have those properties.
-Its utility in electronics soon caused it to become five times PICTORIAL DIAGRAM OF CIRCUIT OF SIMPLE CRYSTAL RECEIVER as valuable as gold.
+Its utility in electronics soon caused it to become five times

+PICTORIAL DIAGRAM OF CIRCUIT OF SIMPLE CRYSTAL RECEIVER

+THE BOYS' SECOND BOOK OF RADIO AND ELECTRONICS as valuable as gold.
 But as more sources of germanium were found and better methods of refining it were developed, the cost was reduced.
 Pure germanium is worth about \$300.00 per pound today.
 Gold is worth \$510.40 a pound.

 The useful electrical properties which give germanium its importance in electronics are due to its behavior as a SEMI-CONDUCTOR.

 Semi-conductors.
 The materials through which electrical currents flow easily are called CONDUCTORS.
 Most of the metals are fairly good conductors, copper and silver being the best.
-Materials through which electric currents do not
+Materials through which electric currents do not flow are called NON-CONDUCTORS.
+Materials such as glass, porcelain, rubber, Bakelite, etc., used to insulate currentcarrying wires are non-conductors.

-PLAN OF SIMPLE CRYSTAL RECEIVER This shows the position of the components on the wood base and the arrangement of the wiring.
+PLAN OF SIMPLE CRYSTAL RECEIVER

+This shows the position of the components on the wood base and the arrangement of the wiring.